COMING IN MARCH 2023...#SeizeThe Day

 • Invite your MP, Councillors and local Press!

-• Running an event is one thing, telling people about it is essential!This is your opportunity to share your experience, of the journey the children and young people have been on, how drama and theatre has impacted them and the potitive effects it has had.
+• Running an event is one thing, telling people about it is essential!This is your opportunity to share your experience, of the journey the children and young people have been on, how drama and theatre has impacted them and the positive effects it has had.

 • You'll find more information and help with this link: